Dabangg: Plot

 Chulbul Pandey is a young boy who lives with his younger half-brother Makkhanchand "Makkhi" Pandey, stepfather Prajapati Pandey and mother Naini Devi in Lalganj, Uttar Pradesh.
 Chulbul has a troubled relationship with Prajapati and Makkhi.
 After 21 years, Chulbul becomes a cop and calls himself as Robin Hood Pandey, where he still lives with his family.
 Makkhi is in love with Nirmala, whose father Masterji opposes their relationship.
 Chulbul falls in love with a girl named Rajjo, whom he meets during a police chase culminating in an encounter.

 A corrupt political leader named Chedi Singh meets Chulbul and both quickly become enemies.
 Makkhi asks Prajapati to arrange his marriage with Nirmala, but Prajapati refuses because he needs money to repay the loans he took to make his factory and believes that he can acquire money through his son marrying a rich girl.
 In desperate need of money, Makkhi steals some cash from Chulbul's cupboard and gives the stolen cash to Masterji, hoping that he will permit Makkhi to marry Nirmala.

 Meanwhile, Chulbul proposes marriage to Rajjo, who rejects as she has to take care of her drunkard father Hariya.
 Chulbul arrives home to find his mother Naini Devi dead, where he goes to Prajapati to make peace as he is the only family left.
 However, Prajapati rejects and despises him as an outcast.
-Makkhi invites Chulbul to his marriage with Nirmala, where Chulbul convinces Hariya to marry Rajjo.
-Hariya commits suicide as he knows that Rajjo will not marry anyone while he is alive.
+Makkhi invites Chulbul to his wedding with Nirmala, where Chulbul convinces Hariya to allow him to marry Rajjo.
+Hariya commits suicide as he knows that his daughter will not marry anyone while he is alive.
 Chulbul takes Rajjo to Makkhi's exuberant wedding.
-Realising that Makkhi has stolen his money to finance the wedding, Chulbul marries Rajjo in an impromptu ceremony.
-Masterji feels disgraced and cancels Makkhi's wedding with Nirmala.
+Realising that Makkhi has stolen his money to finance the ceremony, Chulbul marries Rajjo in an impromptu ceremony.
+Masterji feels disgraced and cancels his son's wedding with Nirmala.